ocaml-community/meta/README.md

   topics.

   If the other person isn't being polite, don't respond in kind, it only escalates things. _At most_, very, very, gently point them at this F.A.Q entry.
-If the other person's bad behavior is too consistently unpleasant to ignore, and they have become a problem for the community, ask the owners of the OCaml-community organization to intervene.
+If the other person's bad behavior is difficult ignore, or is habitual, or they have become a problem for the community, ask the owners of the OCaml-community organization to intervene.

   (None of this should need saying, as you should probably try to be polite throughout your life regardless of the situation.
 Being nice,